originphp/website/source/docs/models.md

 ## Creating a Model

-To create a model is easy, simply create a file in `app/Model` folder which is a subclass of the `AppModel`.
+To create a model is easy, simply create a file in `app/Model` folder which is a subclass of the `ApplicationModel`.

 ```php
 <?php